Go to the Nature Institute’s home page

 What we don’t understand goes far beyond the issues discussed in this chapter.
 The question I have been posing throughout the book is this: Given the wise and well-directed coordination of all the physically lawful life processes we have ever observed, and given the fact that physical lawfulness alone provides no accounting for either the wise coordination or its end-directedness, how can we arrive at a new way of thinking about the problems of life?
 It hardly seems justified to ignore this question simply because it too easily invites answers that go contrary to our existing intellectual commitments.

 In light of such a profound question, it is surely healthy to acknowledge how little our normal habits of thinking allow us to picture what is actually going on at the molecular level where so many have been determined to find their answers.
-For example, regarding what we have learned in the preceding chapter and Chapter 8 about the regulation of gene expression by countless molecules interacting in a fluid medium, it seems impossible to believe that we currently understand even the most basic truths about how the meaningful coordination of seemingly independent events actually occurs.
+For example, regarding what we have learned in the preceding chapter (“How Our Genes Come to Expression”) and Chapter 8 (“The Mystery of an Unexpected Coherence”) about the regulation of gene expression by countless molecules interacting in a fluid medium, it seems impossible to believe that we currently understand even the most basic truths about how the meaningful coordination of seemingly independent events actually occurs.

 If one thing is clear, it is the implausibility of the usual fantasy of molecular-level “machines”.
 At the very least, we can say that these could have virtually nothing in common with the machines we know of.
-This means that the most common way of imagining wise and well-directed coordination in the microworld of the organism — by picturing something like the intelligently designed machines of our own making — is a non-starter.
-Of course, we have already seen (for example, in Chapter 10) many reasons for dismissing the machine-model of organisms, quite apart from those of the current chapter.
+This means that the most common way of imagining the wise and well-directed coordination of events in the microworld of the organism — by picturing something like the intelligently designed machines of our own making — is a non-starter.
+Of course, we have already seen (for example, in Chapter 10, “What Is the Problem of Form?”) many reasons for dismissing the machine-model of organisms, quite apart from those of the current chapter.

 Let this be a time for opening our minds rather than sealing them shut.
 And if the present chapter encourages such opening, so much the better.
 In any case, we will now move on to evolution.
 If there is any topic that demands of us an open and questioning mind, it is this one.